Colby77/devmountain-spec-capstone-project/README.md

-# WeldingStuff.com
+# DIYers.com

 ## Project Description
-A shopping site for welding tools
+A shopping site for do-it-yourself-ers

 ## MVP
     -Users can see all available products